Anisimov3D/3Dnucleus_data/README.md

 4) DATA folder (e.g., "nuc_remdata") for "raw" data obtained by MACRO III <=== SET THIS AS WORKING DIRECTORY IN Rstudio

 __RUN MACROS for ImageJ__
 1) OPEN FIJI (ImageJ) and execute MAIN_MACRO.
 Choose the corresponding directories when a specific window pops up for this.
-(OR execute MACRO I, MACRO II, MACRO III individually)
+(OR execute MACRO I, MACRO II, MACRO III separately)

 =========> IMPORTANT! for MAIN_MACRO please specify directory of macros I,II,III <=========